-We have a formal post-issuance quality-monitoring program, which is run as part of a PwC global program.
-The program includes inspection of a partner's work and all aspects of our quality control system to ensure that our quality controls are functioning properly and to provide reasonable assurance that we comply with all applicable professional standards and our own Firm policies and procedures.
+We have a formal pre- and post-issuance quality-monitoring program, which is run as part of a PwC global program.
+This comprehensive programme consists of Engagement Compliance Reviews ("ECR's"), Quality Management Reviews ("QMR's") and Audit Quality Assessments ("AQA") comprising hot and cold reviews.
+The program includes inspection of a partner's, and other non-partner's with delegated signing rights, work and all aspects of our quality control system to ensure that our quality controls are functioning properly and to provide reasonable assurance that we comply with all applicable professional standards and our own Firm policies and procedures.
 This program is managed and supervised by R&Q.

 Engagement reviews are conducted by experienced partners, directors and senior managers with appropriate industry experience who are not connected either with the office that performs the audit or the audit itself.
-Each partner must be reviewed over per five years, but in general partners are reviewed at least once in every three years.
+Members of each review team receive the necessary training and guidance to perform their role.
+Each partner must be reviewed at least once in five years and twice in six years for higher profile clients.
 More timely reviews are performed when there is a possibility of increased risk.